-"Fred, my boy," his uncle had said, flipping his blackthorn aside to squeeze his shoulders, "this is a great day for the Cassidys!
+Merimee had winked and said, "We'll be opening a string of cat houses around the shoulders, "this is a great day for the Cassidys!
 I always knew that you would meet your fate somewhere among the stars above.
 Second sight, you know.
-Godspeed, and a copy of Tom Moore here for company.
-I'll be in touch about the Vibesper office and maybe be sending Ragma along later.
+Godspeed, and a copy of sending Ragma along later.
 You've been a proud investment, boy!"